 Drag, Drag Performers/Artists, Drag King, Drag Queen, etc.: Usually used in connection with the practice of dressing in the clothes of persons of the opposite sex, often for performance purposes.
 Drag Performers are entertainers who adopt the dress and mannerisms, often in an exaggerated or parodic style, commonly associated with the opposite sex (drag kings for female performers, drag queens for males).
 Some drag artists, such as Craig Russell and Ru Paul have achieved international stature.
 Drag occasionally refers to a costume, often, but not necessarily, of the opposite sex.

 Fag, Faggot: A pejorative word for gay men, may relate to the fact that up until the 17th Century, gay men were often burned at the stake.
 It is still the most commonly used insult bandied about by Canadian schoolchildren.
-In recent years, some gay men are trying to reclaim the word from its oppressive connotations, i.e. the person who, responding to an NSRAP survey, self-identified as “Fagtastic!”.
+In recent years, some gay men are trying to reclaim the word from its oppressive connotations (i.e. the person who, responding to an NSRAP survey, self-identified as “Fagtastic!”).

 Gay: An adjective that has largely replaced “homosexual” in the daily use.
 It is not a noun, there is no such group as “the Gays.”
 While it can be used as an umbrella term for those who are sexually and affectionally same-sex oriented, it is most often associated with men.
 For women, “Lesbian” is the preferred adjective.
 To refer to both sexes, while “gay men and women” is acceptable, “lesbians and gay men” is certainly preferred.